Spanish Movie: Plot

-Laura becomes suspicious that something is wrong when SImeón does not appear even on his birthday, and pursues a figure wearing a sack mask through the house.
+Laura becomes suspicious that something is wrong when Simeón does not appear even on his birthday, and pursues a figure wearing a sack mask through the house.

-When she hears the figures tell-tale party horn, she runs out to find him in the woods outsider her house, only to find her long-lost husband Diego (Eduardo Gómez).
+When she hears the figures tell-tale party horn, she runs out to find him in the woods outside her house, only to find her long-lost husband Diego (Eduardo Gómez).
 After a brief but sexually active reunion, Diego leaves her again.